bwalex/tftp-http-proxy/README.md

 tftp-http-proxy is a simple TFTP server that proxies all read requests to a backing HTTP server, and serves the response.

+## Get it

+Release binaries for linux amd64 platforms are built by default and can be downloaded from the [Releases page](https://github.com/bwalex/tftp-http-proxy/releases).

 ## Usage

     Usage of dist/tftp-http-proxy: